Craft-Lock® - Concealed Fix Roof Sheeting

 Minimum Pitch: 1°

 Water carrying capacity.
-The deep trough of the Craft-Lock® profile maximizes the water carrying capacity
+The deep trough of the Craft-Lock® profile maximises the water carrying capacity

 Mass Maximum Purlin Spacing